 At the end of the day, the game franchise is very good at portraying the worst possible acts a species can have against another.
 The factories throughout Oddworld are structured and placed in the story to represent the true nature of productivity, efficiency and consumerism.
 The Rupture Farms factory made meat products from endangered animals, the Soulstorm Brewery made highly addictive beverages with ingredients from their slaves’ bones and tears, and Vykkers Labs made consumer products at the expense of animal testing.

 Symbolism: In the world of Oddworld, within its own rights of course, the products these factories made are advertised with a somewhat light-heartedness.
 It’s evident that when money is at stake in the world of consumerism, the manufacturer will always blindside you with pretty façades to hide the guarded and secretive truths these companies don’t want you to know about.
-Laughing Cow?
-Really?
-When was the last time you saw a cow laugh after being artificially inseminated then hooked up to an udder-sucking pump unit?

 It’s ironic how much I love the Oddworld franchise, since it’s s such a harsh reminder of reality’s evils, but in some way, this is a good thing and probably the reason I have enjoyed the series as much as I have done.

 Each game cleverly depicts the abuse a species can put on another in a way that reflects exactly what we as humans do.
 Never has a game franchise of all things ever dealt with issues such as slavery, animal testing, meat production, animal organ transplantation, only to throw it all into a mix of its own fabulously gloriously grotesque world.
 But to be quite frank, it was played for the fun, for it’s a fun odd bunch of games indeed.

 If you want to play any of the Oddworld games, many of them are available on current devices and platforms so you can experience exactly what I did when I was a terrified but curious kid.
 Find them here.